23rd PMPC Star Awards for Television

 The 23rd PMPC Star Awards for TV ceremony was held at the PAGCOR Grand Theater in Paranaque City on November 29, 2009 and broadcast over ABS-CBN Channel 2.
-The ceremony was hosted by Piolo Pascual, Carmina Villaroel and John Lloyd Cruz.
+The ceremony was hosted by Piolo Pascual, Carmina Villarroel and John Lloyd Cruz and directed by Erick C. Salud.

-Awards and Nominees
+Awards and nominees

 These are the nominations for the 23rd Star Awards for Television.
 The winners are in bold.